JuneBascaran/MDEF/docs/term2/03-Prototyping for design.md

 In conclusion, this mold could be improved in the future to create other products with different shapes, and it could be a tool that is available to anyone interested in experimenting with biomaterials and creating their products in a simple and straightforward way.
 For the next challenge, I would like to approach the project differently, perhaps not so technically focused, and more geared towards creating a tool or prototype that facilitates interaction between the user and the product.

+You can find more information about the proyect by tapping here: https://hackmd.io/6WUepphCRT2BhSNGhIL4Ww